JakasaurusRex/RoadTrippin/README.md

 3. Laser cut and assemble the map!
 I used hot glue and tape to keep things in tact!
 Additionally, I cut out the states and then shrunk them and connected them together and cut again to create the multi-layered effect seen in my project!
 4. Design and setup your circuit for however many states you want to be able to light up.
 My ESP32 only had 7 touch capacitive sensors and 7 additional pins, so I could only light 7 states.
 5. Hook up the circuitry to the map and setup the capacitive touch capabilties!
+6. Change the pins on the arduino program to correspond with your respective pins
-6. Set up the poster for display and plug it in!
+7. Set up the poster for display and plug it in!

 ## How I made it! ⚙️✏️